dinane/self/README.md

 ## What you can expect from me

 ### My working time
+Most days I work from home.
 I tend to work from 9:30-5:30 Eastern.
 I check slack and email earlier in the morning on my phone.
 If I respond that early I definitely don't expect you to reply.
 I log out at 5:30 every day to be with my family and will not check slack or email after that time.
 For emergencies you can text me.
 Feel free to send me a slack or email at any time: off-hours I will not get notified.
 But don't expect a response until I'm back online.

-During the COVID-19 pandemic, I use Care Time primarily to spend time with my daughter.
-I help her with schoolwork or make sure she has something interesting to do.
-I may also use Care Time for groceries or to take a walk.
+On rare occasion, I may go into the Boston office.
+If I am working from the office, I will prioritize in-person meetings and may reschedule others.
+I do this very infrequently, and often as a last minute decision.
+On days that I go into the office, the commute may push my start time to 10:00 Eastern.

 When I go on vacation, I unplug.
 I assign members of my team to cover various aspects of my role if the vacation is more than 2 days.
 For 2 or fewer days I assume everything can wait.
 If something catches fire you can text me, but please try not to light any fires when I'm gone.

 I encourage you to own your calendar and your separation of work and home life.
-Block off commute time (yes even during the pandemic, my calendar now labels that "Family Time").
-Take Care Time.
+Block off commute time (yes even if you work from home, my calendar labels that "Family Time").
+Mark off personal appointments.
 Unplug when on vacation.

 ### 1:1s
 Your 1:1 is important to me.
 I will avoid canceling your 1:1 if there is a way to reschedule.
 I will add extra 1:1s if you ask for them.
 I will always respond to pings of "hey can we chat for a minute?" and will find the time.
 Please let me schedule the 1:1 so I can reschedule when necessary.